 Freehold's Permian assets represent one of the most active areas within our portfolio.
-Drilling activity in 2022 resulted in 331 gross wells drilled on our Royalty Lands from a diverse group of public and private producers, many of which are focused exclusively in the Permian.
-In 2022 Freehold increased its gross acreage in the area by 32% over two transactions acquiring both mineral title and GORR interests.
+Drilling activity in 2023 resulted in 283 gross wells drilled on our Royalty Lands from a diverse group of public and private producers, many of which are focused exclusively in the Permian.